FlatAssembler/AECforWebAssembly/README.md

 <del>At least some compilers are known to miscompile the program.
 Namely, GCC 4.8.5 (that comes with recent versions of Oracle Linux) compiles the code successfully, but the program exits with [the message](https://github.com/FlatAssembler/AECforWebAssembly/blob/c9212990ec6655d14331fae71f1d782a697a518c/AECforWebAssembly.cpp#L21) that your C++ compiler appears not to support regular expressions.
 GCC 4.9.2 (that comes with recent versions of Debian) already seems to work.
 CLANG 10 on Oracle Linux again miscompiles the program, but apparently that happens only on Oracle Linux.
 Oddly enough, CLANG 9 appears to work fine on Oracle Linux.
 Honestly, supporting misbehaving C++ compilers makes way less sense than supporting misbehaving browsers.
 C++ compilers, unlike browsers, are used only by users who can easily install another one.
 Also, newest versions of GCC, unlike the latest browsers, run on Windows 98 without problems.</del> (UPDATE: I've mitigated that problem by avoiding complicated regular expressions, which some C++ compilers fail to compile.
 Besides, those complicated regular expressions appear to slow down the program significantly and make it less legible.)

-To make sure compiling my compiler is not the problem, I've included some binary files in the releases section.
+To make sure compiling my compiler is not the problem, I've included some binary files in the releases section on GitHub, and they are also available on SourceForge (but not on GitLab).
 There is also a WebAssebly file compiled with Emscripten, which should work basically wherever NodeJS works.

 ## Usage instructions